eduardknezovic/testcontainers-scylladb-java/blog_post.md

 ### Step 5: Insert and Query Data

-Once we have prepared the ScyllaDB, we can run operations on it.
+Once we have prepared the ScyllaDB instance, we can run operations on it.

 To do so, let's add a new method to our `ScyllaDBExampleTest` class: